Cat Behavior: What Your Cat’s Actions Really Mean

 Cat Behavior: What Your Cat's Actions Really Mean featured image

-This shorter version keeps the approved outline but removes the long repetition from the first draft.
-It focuses on practical meaning for cat behavior, safe handling, cat choice, and warning signs that should not be ignored.
-Health and welfare questions are also covered by Cornell Feline Health Center resources.
+This guide focuses on practical meaning, gentle handling, cat choice, and warning signs that should not be ignored.
+Cornell Feline Health Center resources.

 What Is Cat Behavior?